DTC: Deep Tracking Control: Materials and Methods

 \subsubsection{Terrain Curriculum}

 We use a terrain curriculum as introduced in~\cite{Rudin2021}.
-Before the training process, terrain patches of varying types and difficulties are generated.
-As an agent acquires more skills and can navigate the current terrain, its level is upgraded, i.e., it will be re-spawned on the same terrain type, but with a harder difficulty.
-We have observed that the variety of terrains encountered during training heavily influences the sim-to-real transfer.
-We thus have included a total of $12$ different terrain types with configurable parameters (Fig.8 D), leading to a total of $120$ distinguishable terrain patches.
+Before the training process, terrain patches of varying types and difficulties are generated, and each agent is assigned a terrain patch.
+As an agent acquires more skills and can navigate the current terrain, its level is upgraded, \highlight{which means} it will be re-spawned on the same terrain type, but with a harder difficulty.
+We have observed that the variety of terrains encountered during training influences the sim-to-real transfer.
+We thus have included a total of $12$ different terrain types with configurable parameters (Fig.~\ref{fig:intro:title_image}~D), leading to a total of $120$ distinguishable terrain patches.
 The terrain types classify different locomotion behaviors, s.a. climbing (``stairs'', ``pits'', ``boxes'', ``pyramids''), reflexing (``rough'', ``rings'', ``flying objects''), and walking with large steps (``gaps'', ``pallets'', ``stepping stones'', ``beams'', ``objects with randomized poses'').
 Our terrain curriculum consists of $10$ levels, where one of the configurable parameters is modulated to increase or decrease its difficulty.
 This results in a total of $1200$ terrain patches, each with a size of $\unit[8\times8]{m^2}$, summing up to a total area of $\unit[76800]{m^2}$, which is approximately the size of $14$ football fields or $10$ soccer fields.